aidenpike/Battle/README.md

 ## To Do
 - Armor System
-    - Repair Armor/Toughen Action
-        - 1-2 armor restored
-        - Maximum of 10 (for now)
+    - Base 10 Defense (You have to go through it first)
     - Fully Repair Armor: Takes 2 turns but fully restores armor
 - Defend Action
     - Half Damage of incoming attack